Clustering with Non-adaptive Subset Queries: Introduction

 \section{Introduction}

 Clustering is one of the most fundamental problems in unsupervised machine learning, and permeates beyond the boundaries of statistics and computer science to social sciences, economics, and so on.
 The goal of clustering is to partition items so that similar items are in the same group.
 The applications of clustering are manifold.
 However, finding the underlying clusters is sometimes hard for an automated process due to data being noisy, incomplete, but easily discernible by humans.
 Motivated by this scenario, in order to improve the quality of clustering, early works have studied the so-called clustering under ``limited supervision'' (e.g., \cite{cohn2003semi,bair2013semi}).
 Balcan and Blum initiated the study of clustering under active feedback \cite{balcan2008clustering} where given the current clustering solution, the users can provide feedback whether a cluster needs to be merged or split.
 Perhaps a simpler query model would be where users only need to answer the number of clusters, and that too only on a subset of points without requiring to analyze the entire clustering.
 This scenario is common in unsupervised learning problems, where a centralized algorithm aims to compute a clustering by crowdsourcing.
-The crowd-workers play the role of an oracle here, and are able to answer simple queries that involve a small subset of the universe.
-Mazumdar and Saha \cite{mazumdar2017theoretical, MS17a,MS17b}, and in independent works Mitzenmacher and Tsourakis \cite{mitzenmacher2016predicting}, as well as Asthani, Kushagra and Ben-David \cite{ashtiani2016clustering} initiated a theoretical study of clustering with pair-wise aka {\em same-cluster} queries.
+The crowd-workers play the role of an oracle here, and are able to answer simple queries that involve a small subset of the universe (e.g.~\cite{wang2012crowder,vesdapunt2014crowdsourcing}).
+Learning a partition in a graph with edge-queries is a closely related problem, and had been studied in \cite{reyzin2007learning}.
+Mazumdar and Saha \cite{mazumdar2017theoretical, MS17a,MS17b}, and in independent works Mitzenmacher and Tsourakis \cite{mitzenmacher2016predicting}, as well as Asthani, Kushagra and Ben-David \cite{ashtiani2016clustering} initiated various theoretical studies of clustering with pair-wise aka {\em same-cluster} queries (which are same as edge-queries).
 Given any pair of points $u,v$, the oracle returns whether $u$ and $v$ belong to the same cluster or not.
 This type of query is easy to answer and lends itself to simple implementations~\cite{mazumdar2017semisupervised}.
 This has been subsequently extremely well-studied in the literature, e.g.~\cite{saha2019correlation,del2022clustering,mazumdar2017theoretical,bressan2020exact,huleihel2019same}.
-In fact, triangle-queries have also been studied, e.g.~\cite{korlakai2016crowdsourced}.
 Moreover, clustering with pair-wise queries is intimately related to several well-studied problems such as correlation clustering \cite{BBC04, ACN08, CMSY15, saha2019correlation, CCLLNV24}, edge-sign prediction problem \cite{leskovec2010predicting, mitzenmacher2016predicting}, stochastic block model \cite{abbe2018community, mukherjee2024recovering}, etc.